 I'm offering you a 45 minute free initial consultation as I find this time invaluable.
 It gives you an opportunity to meet with me in person, see if you feel comfortable, if I am the right person for you and ask any questions you may have.
 Importantly, this time allows me an insight into your experiences, feelings and needs.
 Together we can explore your options.
 Remember you are under no obligation to book a further session with me following this meeting.
 I could offer you other suggestions, or of course you may wish to take some time to think and reflect.

-Counselling sessions are fairly priced My standard rate is £40 per session.
+Counselling sessions standard rate is £45 per session.
 When counselling is paid for by a company or charity on behalf of an employee or volunteer, this rate will vary according to invoice terms and required documents or reports.

 Supervision is charged at £45 an hour when paid for personally.
 When supervision is paid for by a company or charity on behalf of an employee or volunteer, this rate will vary according to invoice terms and required documents or reports.
 I also facilitate peer supervision groups and offer a skills development group for students or new practitioners and are welcome to contact me to explore these options if you wish.
 Student counsellors who are Unwaged may receive a discounted rate for therapy or supervision when paying personally, please enquire to discuss this with me.

 I assure you I'll walk your path with you with great care, compassion, understanding, and importantly, at your pace.
 This will be your space, nobody else's.